Topics Map > Governance

 Accessible Images and Visualizations

 Alternative text, or alt text, is a concise text substitute for non-text content like images and icons.
-Screen readers will announce alt text in place of the images.
+Screen readers announce alt text in place of the images.
 It should be short, about a sentence, and descriptive of the image and how it relates to the content.
 Refer to the accessible images and visualizations for more information.

 Overview